 The Gerrit Rietveld Academie is an international university of applied sciences for Fine Arts and Design in Amsterdam (NL).
-It is home to a close-knit, international community of students from across the world.
-Students and teachers jointly create a learning environment that brings together thinking and doing and where unexpected, innovative ideas are born.
+It is home to a close-knit community of international students from across the world.
+Students and teachers jointly create an environment for learning that brings together thinking and doing.
+This is where unexpected, innovative ideas are born.

 This frontpage is weekly curated by a different student, department or alumnus presenting work in progress or in its final phase.
 Book the front page.

-All full-time students follow a general first year called Basicyear and choose a specialisation for in-depth study during the following three years: Inter-Architecture, designLAB, Fashion, Graphic Design, Jewellery - linking bodies, TXT (Textile), Ceramics, Fine Arts, The Large Glass, Beeld en Taal, Photography or VAV - moving image.
+All full-time students follow a general first year called Basicyear and choose a specialisation for in-depth study during the following three years: Architectural Design, designLAB, Fashion, Graphic Design, Jewellery - linking bodies, TXT (Textile), Ceramics, Fine Arts, The Large Glass, Beeld en Taal, Photography or VAV - moving image.

-The Rietveld Academie also offers a part-time Bachelor's programme called DOGtime with two specialisations: IDUM (Interaction Design Unstable Media) and Fine Arts.
-Besides this, we offer two preparatory courses: the Preparatory Year and the Orientation Year.
+The Rietveld Academie also offers a part-time Bachelor's programme called DOGtime with two specialisations: Unstable Media and Expanded Painting.
+Besides this, we offer preparatory trajectories: the Preparatory Course and the Orientation Course and Rietveld op Proef.
 Master’s degree programmes are offered at the Sandberg Instituut.

-During 23 April - 01 May David Bennewith edits the front page.
+During 03 May - 09 May Public Rietveld edits the front page.

 RietveldTV is Gerrit Rietveld Academie’s monthly TV show.
 Hosted every last Saturday and Sunday at 10.40pm by AT5 and afterwards forever online on Vimeo.
 Every month an alumnus is invited to use the set audiovisual 12 minutes as a framework for the development of a new work.